4k4xs4pH1r3/offensive-security/kali_google_cloud.md

      startx

-then edit your file open a terminal
+then edit the below file in a terminal

      sudo nano .xinitrc

-and add this
+Adding this

     exec startx

 Ctrl + x + y + Enter